Frequently Asked Questions by Parents

 Can someone reserve or change my child’s plane tickets?

-No plane reservation, flight changes or visa applications can be made by Le Rosey Camps during your child’s stay with us.
+No plane reservation, flight changes or visa applications can be made by Le Rosey Camps.

 BOARDING HOUSE